githubnotes/notes/CF/1Notes.md

 - A suggest.
 If you could ask us project details randomly, (NO periodically), probability can make our work more efficient.

 - Maybe inters need more help from S

+Hi, I am Fan Zhou graduated from WSU. have been in EMC for the past almost 1 year, have been working on a number of new features in the metering service in Java.
+I have been working on embedded system in C for two years in China.
+Hopefully my experience can help our team in future.